 - Parchment paper or silicone mats

-- Optional for frog design: piping bags, but you can use Ziploc bags with the end snipped off instead!
+- Piping bags: For the froggie design.
+You can also use Ziploc bags with the end snipped off instead!

 For the matcha sugar cookie dough